(CNN)Here is some background information about affirmative action as well as a few notable court cases.

 October 15, 2013 - The U.S. Supreme Court hears oral arguments in a case concerning Michigan's 2006 law on affirmative action.

-April 22, 2014 - In a 6-2 ruling, the Supreme Court upholds Michigan's ban of using racial criteria in college admissions.
+April 22, 2014 - In a six to two ruling, the Supreme Court upholds Michigan's ban of using racial criteria in college admissions.